 This hybrid mattress uses layered memory foam and pocketed coils.
 It offers exceptional contouring and great spinal alignment to support neck and back and reduce discomfort.
 Reviews talk about the perfect combination of cushion and bounce which is preferred by most customers.

 It comes in three firmness options, soft, medium, and firm.
-Medium is best mattress for back pain.
-They also gel-infuse their foam for a cooler sleep.
+The foam is infused with gel for a cooler sleep.
 Overall, the bed is extremely comfortable allowing for deep relaxation and the loosening of those tight neck and back muscles.

 Other highlights of the Brooklyn Signature are the 120-night sleep trial and 10-year warranty.
 They offer free shipping and returns, and discounts to college students, teachers, first responders, and those in the military.
-This mattress is very affordable and a sure thing for reducing chronic neck soreness and chronic back pain.
+This mattress is very affordable and a good bet to help reduce chronic neck soreness and chronic back pain.

 Read our full Brooklyn Signature mattress review.